John The Ripper

 python3 /usr/share/hash-identifier/hash-id.py

-)and then paste the hash to get its type.
+Paste the hash into the tool to identify its type.

 john --format=<Format> --wordlist=<Wordlist> <File to Crack>